gpoore/text2qti/README.md

 [Markdown](https://daringfireball.net/projects/markdown/)-based plain text
 files into quizzes in QTI format, which can be imported by [Canvas](https://www.instructure.com/canvas/) and other educational software.
-It supports multiple-choice, true/false, numerical, and essay questions.
+It supports multiple-choice, true/false, multiple-answers, numerical, and essay questions.
 It includes basic support for LaTeX math within Markdown, and allows a limited subset of [siunitx](https://ctan.org/pkg/siunitx) notation for units and for numbers in scientific notation.